Divorce

 Experienced Divorce Lawyer Serving Clients in Hennepin, Anoka, Ramsey, Washington, Dakota, Scott & Carver Counties, MN

-Brian Sobol of Sobol Family Law learned as an undergraduate student in psychology that next to the death of a spouse, parent, or child, nothing is more emotional than divorce.
-As experienced divorce attorneys in Minneapolis, we understand the emotions you are going through, but more often than not, emotions result in high conflict, and high conflict fuels large legal bills.
+Brian Sobol of Sobol Family Law learned as an undergraduate student in psychology that, next to the death of a spouse, parent, or child, nothing is more emotional than divorce.
+As experienced divorce attorneys in Minneapolis, we understand the emotions you are experiencing, but often, these emotions can lead to high conflict, which in turn can drive up legal costs.

-Brian is pragmatic and understands that managing emotions and expectations will help you achieve an equitable result without an exorbitant cost.
-At the same time, when settlement is not possible, Brian is uniquely skilled to litigate your interests, having achieved recognition as one of the top divorce attorneys in Minnesota with a national reputation.
+Brian takes a pragmatic approach and knows that managing emotions and expectations will help you reach an equitable result without excessive costs.
+At the same time, when settlement cannot be achieved, Brian draws on his skills to litigate your interests.
+He has earned recognition as one of the top divorce attorneys in Minnesota, with a national reputation.
 Certified by the National Board of Trial Advocacy in Family Law, he is rated by Chambers & Partners Band 1 for Family/Matrimonial: High Net Worth Minnesota, and was invited in 2014 to become a Diplomate in the American College of Family Trial Lawyers, a by-invitation-only group of 100 of the top family law trial attorneys in the American Academy of Matrimonial Lawyers.

-Apart from custody and parenting time, which is much more subjective, divorce itself is essentially math – valuing your assets and cash flow, analyzing any non-marital claims, analyzing your spending and lifestyle, and creating balance sheets to equitably divide your estate.
-Few have the grasp and understanding of the mathematics of divorce as Brian does.
-He has been involved in valuations and division of marital estates as large as nine figures but is equally adept at smaller estates.
-He has been involved in determining the valuation and division of large national and international businesses and has substantial experience with startup venture capital entities – a challenge especially early in the startup life of a company perhaps years away from becoming a marketable venture.
-He has also created law in tracing non-marital claims.
+Apart from custody and parenting time, is essentially a process of calculation—valuing assets and cash flow, analyzing any non-marital claims, assessing your spending and lifestyle, and creating balance sheets to equitably divide your estate.
+Few have the depth of understanding of the mathematics of divorce as Brian.
+He has handled valuations and division of marital estates as large as nine figures and is equally skilled with smaller estates.
+He has managed the valuation and division of large national and international businesses, along with substantial experience in startup venture capital entities—an intricate process, especially early in a company’s development.
+He has also made law in tracing non-marital claims.

 Below is a brief summary of the divorce process in Minnesota.
-Contact Brian for a more detailed discussion of how the divorce laws in Minnesota impact the unique facts of your life, estate, income, and lifestyle.
-Brian Sobol has over 38 years of experience in successfully guiding clients through this difficult and sometimes confusing process.
-As your Minneapolis divorce lawyer, you will learn it is always preferable to be the master of your own domain and to reach compromise settlements of your disputes with your spouse.
-Statistics show that parties who settle their disputes themselves are far less likely to return to court with future disputes with their former spouse than those who go to trial and have their issues determined by a judge.
+Contact Brian for a more detailed discussion of how Minnesota divorce laws impact the specific facts of your life, estate, income, and lifestyle.
+Brian Sobol has over 38 years of experience helping clients navigate this challenging and sometimes confusing process.
+As your Minneapolis divorce lawyer, you will learn it is always preferable to take control and reach compromise settlements with your spouse.
+Statistics show that individuals who settle their disputes themselves are far less likely to return to court with future disputes than those who go to trial and have a judge determine their issues.

 Whichever path you must follow, Brian Sobol will be there to help you, guide you, and fight for your rights.
 Call (866) 484-4079 or fill out an online contact form to learn more from a knowledgeable Minneapolis divorce lawyer.